 How to press tofu

-Unlike the chili garlic tofu, for this recipe, tofu has to be pressed to draw out all the water.
-This ensures that tofu turns out crispy when pan-fried.
+Unlike the chili garlic tofu, for this recipe, tofu has to be pressed to remove excess liquid.
+This is the secret to crispy tofu.

 Use 2 absorbent kitchen towels, one on top and the other below the tofu blocks.
 If you don’t have a tofu press, place a flat heavy object like a cast iron pan on top.
 Keep aside for 20 minutes.